typelevel/squants/shared/src/main/scala/squants2/README.md

 This refactored code has been added to this new `squants2` package within the `shared [squants-sources]` project, where it can live during refactoring.

-### SI Base Dimensions
+### Converting existing Dimensions

-The 7 SI base dimensions and `Dimensionless` have been refactored.

-* ChemicalAmount
-* Length
-* LuminousIntensity
-* Mass
-* Temperature
-* Time
+* All Dimensions and Units from Squants 1 have been ported using a conversion utility.

-*Only a few dimensional operations have been implemented*
+* Custom operations have been stubbed as commented code within each Dimension

-### Derived Dimensions

-The following derived dimensions are functioning:

-* Angle
-* Area (only 2 units)
-* Volume (only 2 units)

 ### Approach to Complete Refactoring

 1. Refactor `TimeDerivative` and `TimeIntegral` traits
 2. Refactor `market` package
-3. Migrate remaining derived dimensions
 4. Refactor and Migrate Tests
 5. Update Docs